 - Leveraging current and past research on education technology and the learning sciences in order to apply research to instructional methods

-- Analyzing digital data to support personalized learning plans
+- Understanding how to analyze digital data (from adaptive tools) to support personalized learning plans

 - For anyone new to K-12 instructional coaching, this is a great program to build some coaching tools and strategies.